zivlakmilos/curriculum-vitae/cv.md

 ### Currently

 I am a self-employed web and mobile developer with a strong passion for working on embedded systems.
-In addition to my professional expertise, I actively dedicate my free time to building development tools enhance the software development workflow.
+In addition to my professional expertise, I actively dedicate my free time to build development tools that improves the software development workflow.
 Currently learning VHDL.

 ### Languages